onichandame/dcmio/README.md

 ### Example Usage

 The designated use cases where **dcmio** will be called is reading from and writing to DICOM files.

+The example of reading from a DICOM file has been given above.
+The example code used to write a DTree instance into a DICOM file has been give in the test.py code